Sky Sci-Fi: History

 It was launched in 1995 as a localised variant of the US network Sci Fi Channel (now Syfy), with a similar programming line-up.
-It was on air each day from 8am until 2am, but only on cable as a lack of transponder space on satellite meant that it was only able broadcast for a few hours each day on that platform.
+It was on air each day from 8:00 am until 2:00 am, but only on cable as a lack of transponder space on satellite meant that it was only able to broadcast for few hours each day on that platform.
 It wasn't until the launch of Sky Digital in 1998 that the channel's full broadcast hours were available on satellite.

-On 13 April 2010, Sci Fi Channel was relaunched as Syfy, as part of an ongoing global rebranding.
-The relaunch was accompanied by the premieres of V and Human Target.
-The channel was given a new on-air look and a tagline of "Imagine greater".